EliverLara/TahoeLauncher/README.md

 3. Search for "TahoeLauncher"
 4. Drag and drop to your desired place.

+## Internationalization

+If you would like to contribute by adding translations for your language, please follow the instructions in the [Translations Readme](translate/ReadMe.md).

 ## Support Me ♥
 If you enjoy what I do, consider supporting me, every little bit means the world!
 <br>